icon-lab/I2I-Mamba/README.md

 ml_collections
 mamba-ssm==1.1.3
 ```
-You are welcomed to ask any library issues.
+You are welcome to ask any library issues.

 ## Dataset
 To reproduce the results reported in the paper, we recommend the following dataset processing steps: